cryptoecc/bitcoin/doc/Build_private_network.md

 ## 3. Test Private Network

-We aim to BIT-ECC Mainnet in the local network.
+We aim to BTC-ECC Mainnet in the local network.

 Open a new terminal under `/bitcoin_ECC`  directory.
 Do the following procedure in the terminal.

-### 3.1 Execute BIT-ECC
+### 3.1 Execute BTC-ECC

 ```
 jun@ubuntu:~/bitcoin_ECC$ bitcoind -txindex -daemon